 Hans Luther’s visit to Minnesota in 1935 quickly became a political lightning rod.
-The arrival of the Nazi ambassador in Minneapolis prompted students and community leaders to protest events planned at the University of Minnesota and local organizations, notably his address to the Civic and Commerce Association.
-Members of the press drilled Luther on the tenets of Nazi ideology and their offense to American values, and university groups made public resolutions to boycott the 1936 Berlin Olympics in protest of German discrimination.
+The arrival of the Nazi ambassador in Minneapolis prompted students and community leaders to protest events planned at the University of Minnesota and another local organization, notably his address to the Civic and Commerce Association.
+Members of the press drilled Luther on the tenets of Nazi ideology and their offense to American values.
+University groups made public resolutions to boycott the 1936 Berlin Olympics in protest of German discrimination.
 The American Jewish World, the local Jewish community newspaper, reported extensively on Luther’s visit to the Twin Cities in the November 22, 1935 issue.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com